onepwaa/site/_posts/2020-05-20-making-a-comeback.md

 ---
 layout: post
-title: Social Studies 2020 | Making A Comeback
+title: Social Studies 2020 | Hypebeast Culture: A Look Into Gen Z’s Fashion Phenomenon
 image: /assets/img/writingcover.png
 topic: deep-dives
 ---

-### Making A Comeback
+### Hypebeast Culture: A Look Into Gen Z’s Fashion Phenomenon

 *Want to know the secret behind Champion’s success?
 How about the reason why everyone is wearing Fila?*